molarmanful/bited/docs/manual/save.md

 ## BDF File

-Since BDFs are both human-readable and computer-renderable, saving to BDF (++ctrl+s++) serves both as a backup and an export.
+Since BDFs are both human-readable and machine-renderable, saving to BDF (++ctrl+s++) serves both as a backup and an export.
 BDFs are also very diff-friendly, so I highly recommend committing your BDF to a version control system like Git. bited even includes metadata to ensure that bited BDFs are